Benefits and Challenges

 Getting Hydrogen to Consumers

-Finally, fuel cell technology must be embraced by consumers before its benefits can be realized.
-Consumers may have concerns about the dependability and safety of these vehicles, just as they did with hybrids.
+Fuel cell technology must be embraced by consumers before its benefits can be realized.
+As with any new vehicle technology, consumers may have concerns about the dependability and safety of these vehicles when they first hit the market.
+Plus, they must become familiar with a new kind of fuel.
+Public education can accelerate this process.